eidellev/inertiajs-adonisjs/README.md

 Create a new entrypoint `resources/js/ssr.js` (or `ssr.ts` if you prefer to use Typescript).

-Yous entrypoint code will depend on your client-side framework of choice:
+Your entrypoint code will depend on your client-side framework of choice:

 ##### React